ibk-xcx/cloud-operations-portfolio-/incident-reports/incident-s3-access.md

 ---

 ## 3. Root Cause
-Bucket policy denied `s3:GetObject` permissions for all principals.
+The IAM role accessing the S3 bucket did not have the required permissions at the time of the incident.
+Required S3 permissions were missing, resulting in `AccessDenied` errors when attempting to retrieve objects.

 ---

 ## 4. Resolution
-- Updated bucket policy to allow `s3:GetObject` for the intended users/principals.
+- Attached the `AmazonS3FullAccess` policy to the affected IAM role
-- Verified access was restored to public assets.
+- Verified restored access to S3 objects via AWS CLI and console

 ---